 The area was investigated on 23rd January 2017.
 Prior to fieldwork, the consent corners were plotted onto mapping software (TUMONZ Professional).
-The laptop running the mapping software was linked to a Lowrance HDS-12 Gen2 with an external Lowrance Point 1 high sensitivity GPS allowing real-time plotting of the corners of marine farm surface structures and to pinpoint drop camera stations in the field.
-This GPS system has a maximum error of +/-5 m.
+The laptop running the mapping software was linked to a Lowrance HDS-12 Gen2 with an external Lowrance Point 1 high sensitivity GPS, allowing real-time plotting of the corners of marine farm surface structures and to pinpoint drop camera stations in the field.
+This GPS system has a maximum error of +/- 5 m.

 The corners of the existing marine farm surface structures were surveyed by positioning the survey vessel immediately adjacent to the corner floats and the position plotted.
 It should be noted that surface structures can move due to environmental variables such as tidal current and wind.
 The plot of surface structures is variable from day to day and over the duration of tidal cycles.
-These data should not therefore be regarded as a precise measurement of the position of surface structures, but rather an approximate position.
+These data should therefore be regarded as an approximate position.